TahirRiaz/terralense-example-eval/CONTRIBUTING.md

-# Contributing to Terralense Test Suite
+# Contributing to Terralens Test Suite

-Thank you for your interest in contributing to the Terralense evaluation test suite!
+Thank you for your interest in contributing to the Terralens evaluation test suite!
 This guide will help you add new test cases effectively.

 ## Table of Contents